-- (1) Generally variances may be issued for new construction and substantial improvements to be erected on a lot of one-half acre or less in size contiguous to and surrounded by lots with existing structures below the base flood level, providing items (a-l) in Section 145-16A have been fully considered.
-As the lot size increases beyond the one-half acre, the technical justification for issuing the variance increases. - (2) Variances may be issued for the repair or rehabilitation of historic structures upon a determination that the proposed repair or rehabilitation will not preclude the structure's continued designation as a historic structure and the variance is the minimum necessary to preserve the historic character and design of the structure. - (3) Variances shall only be issued upon a determination that the variance is the minimum necessary deviation from the requirements of this ordinance.
+- (l) Generally variances may be issued for new construction and substantial improvements to be erected on a lot of one-half acre or less in size contiguous to and surrounded by lots with existing structures below the base flood level, providing items (a-I) in Section 145-16A have been fully considered.
+As the lot size increases beyond the one-half acre, the technical justification for issuing the variance increases. - (2) Variances may be issued for the repair or rehabilitation of historic structures upon a determination that the proposed repair or rehabilitation will not preclude the structure's continued designation as a historic structure and the variance is the minimum necessary to preserve the historic character and design of the structure.

-- (4) Variances may be issued when there is: - (a) A showing of good and sufficient cause. - (b) A determination that failure to grant the variance would result in exceptional hardship. - (c) A determination that the granting of a variance will not result in increased flood heights, additional threats to public expense, create a nuisance, cause fraud on or victimization of the public, or conflict with existing local laws or ordinance. - (5) Any applicant to whom a variance is granted shall be given written notice that the structure will be permitted to be built with a lowest floor elevation below the base flood elevation and that the cost of flood insurance will be commensurate with the increased risk resulting from the reduced lowest floor elevation.
+- (3) Variances shall only be issued upon a determination that the variance is the minimum necessary deviation from the requirements of this ordinance. - (4) Variances may be issued when there is: - (a) A showing of good and sufficient cause. - (b) A determination that failure to grant the variance would result in exceptional hardship to the applicant; and. - (c) A determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, extraordinary public expense, create a nuisance, cause fraud on or victimization of the public as identified in section 145-15, or conflict with existing local laws or ordinance. - (5) Any applicant to whom a variance is granted shall be given written notice that the structure will be permitted to be built with a lowest floor elevation below the base flood elevation and that the cost of flood insurance will be commensurate with the increased risk resulting from the reduced lowest floor elevation.